ska-telescope/ska-pst-stat/docs/src/architecture/index.rst

 -------

-The following diagram below shows the classes involved in the core software architecture of the SKA PST STATS.
+The following diagram below shows the classes involved in the core software architecture of the SKA PST STAT component.

 .. uml:: class_diagram.puml
   :caption: Class diagram showing main classes involved